Calculating Unit Rates and Unit Prices

 Introduction and Video

 In this video lesson, we will learn strategies for calculating unit rates and unit prices.
-We'll define what they are and look at examples of how to calculate unit rates and unit prices.
+We'll discuss the definition of unit rate and unit price and look at examples of calculating unit rates and unit prices.

 Before beginning this lesson, it's important to understand rates and how to write them.